 We all know how eBooks have come to their one in the last decade or so.
 And most of the revolution is perhaps rooted in the evolution of wonderful reading devices by Kindle and others.
-When Amazon bought Kindle and it’s concerning format Mobi, little did they know that they’d be redefining the reading space.
-Kindle and to some extend other pure reading devices like Kobo, Nook etc, became an instant hit with an ever active generation of young readers.
-For ones who could not get the time and place to bring books with them, and just sit out and read, Kindle became the favorite option.
+When Amazon bought Kindle, and it’s concerning format Mobi, little did they know that they’d be redefining the reading space.
+Kindle and to some extent other pure reading devices like Kobo, Nook etc., became an instant hit with an ever active generation of young readers.
+For ones who could not get the time and place to bring books with them, and just sit out and read, Kindle became the favourite option.
 However, there was one segment of readers that Kindle was still ignoring.
 The young readers who were into Comics.
 Hence came Comixology.

 Relevance of Comixology In today’s World

 ComiXology being a cloud-based digital distribution platform for comics, it is loaded with 200 million and more titles from across many platforms and houses.
 As of 2013, this count has increased many folds.
 In its arsenal are around 100,000 comic books, graphic novels, and manga across Android.
 However, the company has taken care to loop in all kinds of users, by recently extending support for iOS, Kindle Fire, Windows (latest 10 version) as well.
 Now talk of comprehensive growth, Comixology becomes an essential device and app inclusion in almost all the devices.
 In solid business move (and one which apparent and logical as well) The Internet Giant and one which has already claimed eBooks culture, Amazon brought ComiXology for an undisclosed figure.
 By this, Amazon has truly emerged as the eBook giant in the market, with market-defining stature among the competitors.